aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/create-doughnut-charts-java-aspose-slides/_index.md

 }
 ```

-### Adding Categories and Data Points to Chart
+### Adding Categories and Data Points

-#### Overview
-Configure categories and add data points with specific formatting for labels.

-**Step 1: Add Categories**
-Loop through indices for each category:
+We’ll create 15 categories and populate each series with a data point.
+The last series receives special label formatting.

 ```java
 int categoryIndex = 0;
 while (categoryIndex < 15) {